What is SEO?

 - Content marketing

-SEO overlap with other areas of digital marketing
+SEO overlap with other digital marketing channels

 Successful SEO has evolved into a multi-discipline approach.
 As we mentioned above, it is extremely helpful when the SEO specialist is also experienced in other marketing areas as they often have to work hand-in-hand with team members from different marketing channels.